My name is Yonathan Bettan and I work at RedHat in the virtualization KVM team.

 - Write the device specification

-- if you wish to make this device official you should make a request to merge it into the official virtio specification.
+- merge it into the official virtio specification.

-- since the specification is written in LaTex, you will need it to write the specification for your device.
+- since the specification is written in LaTex, you will need it to write your own device specification.

 - Write the device implementation